Donor Profile

 Accounting for 16% of bilateral funding, humanitarian assistance was the 2nd largest spending area of Sweden’s bilateral ODA in 2022.
 Humanitarian assistance remains a growing funding area for Sweden, with a particular focus on conflict-affected areas.

-The 2016 Policy framework for Swedish development cooperation and humanitarian assistance states that bilateral funding must be focused on the lowest-income and most vulnerable countries.
+The new strategic framework for Sweden’s development assistance, Development assistance for a new era of freedom, empowerment and sustainable growth (2023) highlights that bilateral funding must be focused on the lowest income and most vulnerable countries.
 This policy is backed by funding data: 31% of Sweden’s bilateral ODA was allocated to LICs in 2021.
 Sweden has recognized that an increasing proportion of global poverty is found in MICs, but the government is likely to continue to strengthen its focus on fragile states.

 Multilateral Spending and Commitments

 Sweden has traditionally been a strong supporter of the UN, with 40% of core contributions to multilaterals in 2022 having gone to the UN.
 Sweden supports UN reform efforts and pushes its ‘women, peace and security’ agenda.
-Its priorities in the UN include conflict prevention, peacebuilding, gender equality, global development, climate, and human rights.
-Despite this longstanding support, Sweden’s right-wing government has signaled it intends to redirect funding from multilateral organization to CSOs.
+Its priorities in the UN include conflict prevention, peace building, gender equality, global development, climate, and human rights.
+Despite this longstanding support, Sweden’s right-wing government has signaled it intends to redirect funding from multilateral organization to CSOs and remains committed to multilateral spending but has emphasized the importance of sustainability, transparency, and efficacy in ODA spending.

-Funding to multilateral organizations is disbursed in line with the January 2018 Strategy for multilateral development policy, which defines the orientation of Sweden’s multilateral engagement and provides guidelines to the three main stakeholders for this area: the MFA, Sida, and Swedish embassies.
+Funding to multilateral organizations is disbursed in line with the 2023 strategic framework, which defines the orientation of Sweden’s multilateral engagement and provides guidelines to the three main stakeholders for this area: the MFA, Sida, and Swedish embassies.

 Recent commitments to multilateral organizations are summarized below.